qwx9/notes/net/algorithms/text/exact.index.md

 Comparing left to right,
-say we observe a difference in the comparison beginning with the k+1th character, ie. W and M have a common prefix of size k.
+say we observe a difference in the comparison beginning with the k+1th character, ie. P and M have a common prefix of size k.

-Suppose also that W > M,
+Suppose also that P > M,
-ie. the k+1th character of W > k+1th character of M (we could do it the other way, it doesn't matter).
+ie. the k+1th character of P > k+1th character of M (we could do it the other way, it doesn't matter).
 The new interval we consider is [r,M] and its middle M´.